 Spring is in the air!
-And with its arrival, many people are making plans to declutter and clean out their homes.
-Have you ever wondered why spring marks the best time to clean?
+And with its arrival, many are making plans to declutter and clean out their homes.
+Have you ever wondered why spring is marked as the best time to clean?

-For many of us who did not experience the four seasons in our home countries, this may be our first time to encounter this phenomenon.
+For many of us who did not experience the four seasons in our home countries, this may be our first time to encounter this term.
 If you guessed that spring cleaning means the general cleaning of one’s home after winter is done, you’re right.
-Spring cleaning is that and more.
+But spring cleaning is that and more.
 It is also considered a tradition rooted in culture, religion and even our biology.

 “If you guessed that spring cleaning means the general cleaning of one’s home after winter is done, you’re right.
-Spring cleaning is that and more.
+But spring cleaning is that and more.
 It is also considered a tradition rooted in culture, religion and even our biology.”

 Spring cleaning traditions

-In the early 1800s, general cleaning in spring was a necessity because homes were covered in soot from the sources of heating they used during winter.
-Families lighted lamps fueled with kerosene or whale oil and their fireplaces burned coal or wood throughout the cold season.
+In the early 1800s, general cleaning in spring was a necessity because homes were covered in soot from the sources of heating used in winter.
+In the days before electricity, families lighted lamps fueled with kerosene or whale oil, and their fireplaces burned coal or wood throughout the cold season.
 So when warmer temperature came, people scrubbed, dusted and washed everything in their homes to get the grime and soot out.
 Today, with the advent of central heating, we don’t have to deal with soot and grime.
-But we still do spring cleaning because it’s healthy to air our homes and remove the dust that accumulated during winter.
+But spring cleaning is still common because we know it’s healthy for us to ventilate our homes and remove the dust that accumulated during winter.
 Another thing is that we have much more sunlight during spring which makes us more active and energized.
 Scientists say that with longer daylight, our bodies produce less melatonin, a hormone that induces sleep.
 This is why we are more inclined to accomplish more chores in warmer months.

 Spring cleaning is also related to cultural and religious beliefs.
 For example, it is linked to Passover in Jewish custom.
-This is the commemoration of the liberation of Jews from slavery.
-It is observed in March or April and is ushered in by a general cleaning of the home to remove any trace of yeast or yeast bread (Jewish slaves in Egypt survived on unleavened bread so eating any food with yeast is not considered Kosher).
-Similarly, some Christian faiths observe a cleaning ritual before Lent which includes cleaning the home, specifically their altars on the Monday before Good Friday.
+Passover is observed in March or April and commemorates the liberation of Jews from slavery.
+It is ushered in by the general cleaning of homes to remove any trace of yeast or yeast bread (Jewish slaves in Egypt survived on unleavened bread, so eating any food with yeast is not considered Kosher).
+Similarly, some Christian faiths observe a cleaning ritual before Lent which includes cleaning the home, specifically their altars, on the Monday before Good Friday.

 In Iranian culture, Nowruz or Persian new year falls on the first day of spring.
 This holiday includes a thorough house cleaning called khooneh takouni meaning “shaking the house.”
-The Chinese also clean their houses the day before their new year (also called Spring festival) to get rid of bad luck so there’s more space for good fortune.
+Meanwhile, the Chinese also clean their houses the day before their new year (also called Spring festival) to get rid of bad luck and make space for good fortune.

 Spring cleaning tips: